-As a general rule of thumb, you should bath your dog as soon as they need it.
+As a general rule of thumb, you should bathe your dog as soon as they need it.
 You’ll know when your Shih Tzu needs a bath by the condition of their skin and coat – are they starting to feel greasy?
-Are they have developing oily, fakey skin? are they starting to smell?
+Are they developing oily, flakey skin? are they starting to smell?
 We all know when our dog needs a bath.

 Using The Right Shampoo

 The Shih Tzu has a double coat.
 This is made up of an outer coat and an inner coat and they both have different purposes.
 The outer coat gives your dog protection from the environment while the inner coat is a more dense layer that helps insulates your dog keeping them warm when it’s cold.